Seanhetzel/adventure_archive_frontend/README.md

 2. Button shenanigans after you login, then logout, then login again.
 3. Move `delete` button up to align with `done` button.
 4. Add `esc` button to top right of the add site form.
+5. Background images don't load properly on mobile.
+Could solve with a media screen query.

 # Attributions
 1. Parallax Scrolling<br>